needle-mirror/com.unity.purchasing.udp/Documentation~/FAQs.md

 **- How do I access the UDP console?**

 This is the URL: <https://distribute.dashboard.unity.com/>.
-You will also find a link to the UDP console in the UDP Settings inspector window, as well as in the Cloud Build panel for the games which were successfully pushed to UDP.
+You can also find a link to the UDP console in the **UDP Settings** inspector window, as well as in the Cloud Build panel for the games which were successfully pushed to UDP.

 **- Is the UDP console workflow different for implementations via UDP Package or UDP with Unity IAP?**